Recovering From a Relationship With a Narcissist – Heal The Wounds Within

 Getting over a break up is hard, but breakups with a Narcissist are harder than usual.
-Recovering from a relationship with a Narcissist might be the most painful experience you’ve ever dealt with.
+Recovering after a relationship with a Narcissist might be the most painful experience you’ve ever dealt with.

 “They are the most self-involved, self-loving, abusive people I know.”

-The worst part is, narcissists are seemingly wholly unaware of their disorder- which makes the abuse you faced even worse…
+The worst part is, narcissists are seemingly wholly unaware of their disorder- which makes the abuse you faced, and the recovery, even worse…

 There was never any hope of reasoning with them or changing them.
 They are who they are and who they are is perfect.